Call Us

 In turn, this can lead to feelings of guilt as you think your parenting isn’t up to standard.
 These feelings can be exacerbated if you experience stigma or judgement from fellow parents or people you know.

-What’s important to recognise is that your feelings and emotions are completely valid, and that there is no shame in admitting you need extra help and support as you manage your mental wellbeing.
+What’s important to recognise is that your feelings and emotions are completely valid, and there's no shame in admitting you need extra help and support as you manage your mental wellbeing.

 The phrase “help yourself in order to help others” is well known for a reason; it’s much more difficult to care for your children the way you want to if you don’t also care for yourself.
 The remainder of this article will offer you advice on how you can look after yourself as a parent and build a healthy relationship with your child on the topic of mental health.